force11/force11-rda-scidwg/hackathon/FORCE2019/agenda.md

 Break down into 2-4 groups (the number of groups depends on the number of participants):

-- challenge definition
+- nominate a scribe/rapporteur
-- track presentation and review expected outcomes
+- review track description and expected outcomes
+- define challenges and scope of the discussion
-- discussion about challenge and possible solutions
+- discussion about challenge

 | **Identifiers for software** | **Metadata interoperability** | **Data quality &amp; curation** | **Policies &amp; incentives** |
 | --- | --- | --- | --- |